Blazemeter/taurus/site/dat/docs/Gatling.md

  - `download-link`: Link to download Gatling from.
 By default: `https://repo1.maven.org/maven2/io/gatling/highcharts/gatling-charts-highcharts-bundle/{version}/gatling-charts-highcharts-bundle-{version}-bundle.zip`
  -  `version`: Gatling version, `3.1.2` by default
  -  `dir-prefix`: Gatling report prefix, `gatling-%s` by default.
 Used by taurus to find gatling reports.
 If you use Gatling property `gatling.core.outputDirectoryBaseName`, you may use also this setting.
+ - `group-duration-metric`: Changes group response time metric from cumulated response time to group duration, `false` by default.
+If you use Gatling property `charting.charting.useGroupDurationMetric`, you may use also this setting.
  - `properties`: dictionary for tuning of gatling tool behaviour (see list of available parameters in gatling documentation) and sending your own variables into Scala program: